George Brown (soccer, born 1935)

-George Brown (born August 19, 1935) is an English-born American former soccer forward who played his entire career in the United States.
+George Brown (born August 19, 1935) is an American former soccer forward who played his entire career in the United States.
 He signed with an amateur team in 1950 at the age of fifteen and was highly successful until suffering a knee injury in 1957.
 Although he continued to play until 1962, he never regained the full use of his knee.
 He worked for Exxon, an oil company, for over thirty years, coaching youth soccer throughout the world.
 He earned one cap with the U.S. national team in 1957, won a bronze medal at the 1959 Pan-Am Games in Chicago, and is a member of the National Soccer Hall of Fame.

 Youth

 Born on August 19, 1935, in Ealing, England, Brown spent his youth in Troon, Scotland before moving to the United States with his family in 1948.
 His family settled in Greenwich, Connecticut, where he attended Greenwich High School.
 He graduated in 1952, and in 1955, became a U.S. citizen.
 Brown's father, Jim, had moved to the U.S. in 1927 when he was nineteen.
 Jim began his professional career in the U.S. and was a member of the U.S. national team at the 1930 FIFA World Cup.
 He moved to England in 1932 to sign with Manchester United.
 In 1948, he returned to the U.S., bringing his son George with him.